Skip to main content

 stk deploy app

-The stk deploy app command deploys your Application to an environment in your Workspace.
+The stk deploy app command deploys your Application to an Environment in your Workspace.

-Before running the command, you must:
+Before running the command, do the following:

 Usage